Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_CheckPostingHistory.md

 [comment]: <> (Verweis auf Basic OM process in Core1?
 Oder hier kurz erklären, wie prinzipiell die stock postings vom System/von den Belegen funktionieren?)

+Automatic posting types

+[comment]: <> (Evtl. doch manage warehouse with check procedure and automatic posting types)

+You can recognize that the posting is automatic by the presence of the Customer number, customer name and business document number in the posting history / material stock history.

+Every order that is imported into the system is linked to a business document, the head document.
+The head document, regardless of the business document it is, as this can be determined by the customer, makes a "reservation" posting in the *Warehousing* module.
+The material is then reserved, reducing only the material available stock (not the real stock).

+When a delivery head (usually the delivery note) is created, it makes two postings in the stock history: a "waiting for picking" posting to withdraw the physical stock in the system, thus reducing the real stock in the warehouse, and a second reservation posting with a negative sign to clear the initial reservation.
+The result of all materials processed in the order must be 0.

+Once the material has left the warehouse, that is, the delivery note has been closed, the "waiting for picking" posting is updated into a "sale" posting.

+In the case of supplier orders:

+- Order business document created -> Order posting -> Menge 500 / Bewegung 500, no physical stock increased, but available stock (for the calculation is positive)
+- Order business document processed -> Purchase posting -> Menge 500 / Bewegung 500, physical stock increased (material received in warehouse)
+- Order business document closed -> Order posting -> Menge -500 / -500 (clear the open order reservation)

+Transfer
++ / - depending on movement (from one storage shelf to another)

 It is possible to check all stock postings performed for a specific material and to filter all stock postings according to different criteria.